python/mypy/docs/source/more_types.rst

 argument list ``index: Union[int, slice]`` and a return type of ``Union[T, Sequence[T]]``.
 If there are no annotations on the implementation, then the body is not type checked.
-If you want to force mypy to check the body anyways, use the ``--check-untyped-defs`` flag (:ref:`more details here <untyped-definitions-and-calls>`).
+If you want to force mypy to check the body anyways, use the :option:`--check-untyped-defs <mypy --check-untyped-defs>` flag (:ref:`more details here <untyped-definitions-and-calls>`).

 The variants must also also be compatible with the implementation